Get A Quote

 Limitations of Agreed-Upon Procedures

-• It is not appropriate for statutory assurance where law requires an audit
+• It is not appropriate for statutory assurance where the law requires an audit.

-• Due to the limited scope of an AUP, there may be other financial or operational risks on a wider scale that could be overlooked
+• Due to the limited scope of an AUP, other financial or operational risks outside the agreed procedures may go undetected.

 How Firms Use Agreed-Upon Procedures